TomaszRewak/Face-Landmarking/README.md

 The algorithm maps 194 points on all of the detected faces each frame.
 The ML models have been thought using the HELEN dataset: http://www.ifp.illinois.edu/~vuongle2/helen/

-It's just a pet project of mine, so still requires some work.
+It's just a pet project of mine, so it still requires some work.
 In particular I didn't have that much time (nor will :D) to conduct extended experiments.
 Most of the parameters (like shape and number of filters, size of NN etc.) are just mine educated guesses.

 ## Setup

 This repo contains all the code required to extract features from the dataset, generate ML models and use the face landmarker.
 Things that are missing are: dependencies (like OpenCV which has to be installed separately) and learning data.

-In the main directory of the cloned repo one has to create a `Data` directory with following subdirectories: `annotation`, `images`, `haar`, `mask`, `autoencoder`, `features` and `regressors`.
+First: in the main directory of the cloned repo create a `Data` directory with following subdirectories: `annotation`, `images`, `haar`, `mask`, `autoencoder`, `features` and `regressors`.

 The dataset can be downloaded from the HELEN project website: http://www.ifp.illinois.edu/~vuongle2/helen/